How do you make Healthy Apple Crisp?

 For the Topping:

 Preheat oven to 350.

-For the streusel, whisk together the flour, sugars, and 1/4 tsp salt in a bowl.
+For the streusel, whisk together the flour, sugars, and salt in a bowl.

 Cut butter into flour mixture using a pastry blender until it resembles coarse crumbs.

 Mix oats and walnuts into flour mixture with your hands until thoroughly combined; cover and refrigerate.

 For the Filling:

 Place cranberries and apple cider in a small sauce pan and bring to a boil.
 Simmer for a few minutes until the cranberries are plump.

 Toss together apples, cranberries, maple syrup, lemon juice, 2 tbs flour, cinnamon, and 1/4 tsp salt in a large bowl.